18 Benefits of Lemongrass Tea and How to Make it

 However, it’s important to note that lemongrass tea should not be used as a substitute for medical treatment for colds and flu.
 If you have a severe or persistent cold or flu, it’s important to seek medical advice from your healthcare provider.

-18. Lemongrass Tea Helps Reduce Body Oder
+18. Lemongrass Tea Helps Reduce Body Odor

 Lemongrass tea has natural deodorizing properties that can help reduce body odor.
 Body odor is caused by bacteria that live on the skin and break down sweat, leading to an unpleasant smell.
 The antibacterial properties of lemongrass tea can help kill these bacteria and reduce the odor they produce.